A Simple Guide to Learning Gaelic in Learning

 DVDs, although perhaps a little dated with the rise of streaming services, can still be a useful resource!
 'Speaking our Language' is a good example and is available on the Learn Gaelic website and on YouTube as well.

 News programs, such as BBC An Là, are another great way to improve your language skills and vocabulary.
 They can seem daunting and hard to follow at first but if you use Learning With An Là on the Learn Gaelic website there is a text box that highlights what’s being said in real time, making it much easier to follow, and will also help with connecting the way words sound and the way they are written and spelled.
-This will also help with getting to grips with Gaelic’s grammar and sentence structures, as they differ from the structures used in English.
+This will also help with getting to grips with Gaelic’s grammar and sentence structures, as they are different from the structures used in English.

 Distance and Short Courses